Complete guide to generating synthetic datasets with AI-powered intelligence

 result = response.json()

-# Process each dataset
+# Process datasets

 for name, dataset in result["datasets"].items():